MellowEdge/SteamControllerSinger/README.md

 # Steam Controller Singer

-This project is a fork of [Pila's SteamControllerSinger](https://gitlab.com/Pilatomic/SteamControllerSinger) including a dirty fix to make the Steam Controller sing again.
+This project is a fork of [Roboron3042's fork](https://github.com/Roboron3042/SteamControllerSinger) of [Pila's SteamControllerSinger](https://gitlab.com/Pilatomic/SteamControllerSinger) including Roboron3042's dirty fix to make the Steam Controller sing again.
+Also I added the feature to pick which 2 channels will Steam Controller sing, instead of just the first 2, yay!

 ## HOW TO